sofiasarak/eds214-finalproject/README.md

 ### 2. Calculating Moving Averages (**02_moving_avg_calc.R**)

 1. Created a function to calculate moving average, with arguments for focal date, date vector, value vector, and week interval.
-In our case, we used a week interval of 9 weeks. (**function definition in R folder**)
+In our case, we used a week interval of 9 weeks.
+(Function definition in **R** folder)

 2. Applied the moving average function to the entire cleaned data using sapply().
 It was run five separate times for each of the five nutrients in the figure.

-3. Outputs were saved as separate data frames in the outputs folder.
+3. Separate data frames for each nutrient calculated were saved and stored as .csv files the **outputs** folder.

 ### 3. Plotting (**03_figs.R**)

 1. Five separate plots were created from the five saved data sets, using ggplot.
 Specifications include:

+    -   Line type defined by the variable sample_id, or site name

+    -   Minimal theme (created our own)

+    -   No x axis labels, except for the bottom plot

-2. The five plots were combined using the patchwork package and saved in outputs.
+2. The five plots were combined using the patchwork package and saved in **outputs**.

 ### Notes: